Nick Offerman on the ‘arduous’ explosive action sequence in The Last of Us episode 3

 “Well, the set was incredible.
 They built [the neighbourhood] just for this episode,” Offerman told The Independent in an interview alongside Bartlett, adding: “It just was obvious that this was a deluxe production.”

-Bartlett interjected: “We just read this amazing script and then we got there and I was like, ‘Ooo!
-We'd better not mess this up!’
-[Laughs] There’s a lot of resources going into this.”
+Bartlett interjected: “We just read this amazing script and then we got there and I was like, ‘Oooh!
+We’d better not mess this up!’
+[Laughs] There are a lot of resources going into this.”

-“If you're a kid like I was that does a lot of play-acting, whether it was Robin Hood or a musketeer or a cowboy... to then get to do that and understand that you're gonna be in this great action scene in this great show is incredibly fun and gratifying,” the Parks and Recreation star said.
+“If you’re a kid like I was who did a lot of play-acting, whether it was Robin Hood or a musketeer or a cowboy... to then get to do that and understand that you’re gonna be in this great action scene in this great show is incredibly fun and gratifying,” the Parks and Recreation star said.

 However, Offerman did stipulate that the scene was “very arduous” to film: “I mean, it would be remiss not to mention that it’s dangerous, it’s cold, you’re trying to keep warm while firing a weapon and moving around and doing whatever’s required.
 But it’s also an absolute blast.”

-The pair also spoke about the episode’s heart-wrenching finale, which you can read here.
+The pair also spoke about the episode’s heart-wrenching closing scenes, which you can read about here.

 The Last of Us is available to watch in the UK on Sky Atlantic and NOW.
 New episodes arrive on Mondays at 2am GMT.